Top 10 Cambodian Street Food: A Culinary Adventure

 1. Mix rice flour, water, chives, and salt into a smooth batter.

-2. Heat 1 inch of oil in a pan to 350°F (175°C).
+2. Heat 1 inch of vegetable oil in a pan to 350°F (175°C).

 4. Drain on paper towels.

 5. Mix vinegar, garlic, and sugar for dipping sauce.
-Serve cakes with sauce.
+Serve cakes warm with sauce.
 Optional: Pair with a mango-sweet chili sauce for a tropical twist.

 Beef Skewers: Sach Ko Ang